josecarlosgt/Web-Design-and-Development/README.md

 - [Mozilla MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 This website contains detailed and up-to-date documentation on HTML.
 - [W3Schools](https://www.w3schools.com/) This website contains examples and brief explanations of HTML.

-> You should not attempt to memorize each available tag that exists in HTML.
-You should know how the basic HTML tags work and where to look for new HTML elements and functionality when needed.

  On-page Search Engine Optimization (SEO) techiniques require a list of keywords that describe the most relevant and significant aspects of your website.
 Here are some examples:
 - Laguna Brava
 - Ecotourism
 - Nature
 - Adventure

-We will use the following text obtained from the content design process.
-Note the text contains the keywords highlighted in bold.
+We will use the following text with the keywords highlighted in bold.

 > *Lake description*
 > **Laguna Brava** is a karstic lake of incomparable beauty located in western Guatemala. **Laguna Brava** is located in a remote and highly underdeveloped region, so reaching and exploring the lake takes a mix of extreme **adventure** and intimate contact with **nature**.
 The lake beauty lies in the colours variety of its waters, which depends on the sun's position. **Laguna Brava** is also known as Yolnabaj by the region's inhabitants, which translates as "rough lake".
 Despite its name, the waters of **Laguna Brava** Laguna are so calm that they instantly awaken a deep feeling of peace.